NohTaeHwan/MISO-Widget-/README.md

 # MISO-Widget-

-MISO-Widget version.
+MISO (Mash-up for Instant Search using open API) MISO-Widget version.
 This software can search text and find that meaning with some category.
 Category has dictionary , encyclopedia , image , video , map and translation.